Increase membership and enhance member engagement in Omicron Delta Kappa

 1.3.3 Develop and distribute a regular survey of member interests, concerns, and opportunities.

-1.3.4 Revamp circle standards to reward circles which engage members beyond induction.
+1.3.4 Revamp circle standards to reward circles which engage members beyond initiation.

 Develop “feeder” relationships to increase pipeline applicant quantity and quality.